lyk2/ui-design-tv/as2/atm/README.md

 Meraj Patel (patelmu2)

 Instructions to run software:
-To run the software locally, in the atm folder, open up index.html in your browser.
-Run on Chrome 46.
+To run the software locally, in the atm folder, open up index.html in your browser OR http://tools.quarters.space/as2/atm Run on Chrome 46.
 Please view the application full-screen.
 Please do not use browser functions (eg. navigation and manually editing location)